oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * **Selector:** Enumerated, Choice
 * **Compound:** Array, ArrayOf(value_type), Map, MapOf(key_type, value_type), Record.

-Since mapping types cannot have two fields with the same key, behavior for a JADN document that tries to define two fields with the same key in an instance is undefined.
+Since mapping types cannot have two fields with the same key, behavior for a JADN document that tries to define an instance having two fields with the same key is undefined.

 Note that JADN schemas may define their own extended type system.
 This should not be confused with the core types defined here.
 As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the Binary core type.